Gianmarco0001/CryptoNotifier/README.md

 Next, install the required dependencies by running the following command in your terminal:

-`python3 -m pip install pyqt5 requests`
+`python3 -m pip install pyqt5 requests` or `pip install pyqt5 requests`

 # Usage